Audi S4: B5 powertrain

 The powertrain details of the B5 S4 feature a 2.7-litre twin-turbo ('biturbo') 90° third-generation V6 engine (parts code prefix: 078, identification codes: AGB, AZB, APB).
 Details of the powerplant include a cast iron cylinder block with two lightweight aluminium alloy cylinder heads.
 The valvetrain includes 30 valves (five valves per cylinder), twin hybrid-driven (timing belt and roller chain) double overhead camshafts and variable valve timing for the inlet valves.
 The intake air is pressurized by two parallel water-cooled BorgWarner K03-series turbochargers; the charged air is cooled by two side-mounted air-to-air intercoolers (SMICs).
 It displaces 2671 cc, and is rated to produce a motive power output of 195 kW at 5,800 rpm, and generates 400 Nm of torque at 1,850 rpm.
 Engine management was by way of a Bosch Motronic ME 7.1 (7.0 in North America) electronic engine control unit (ECU), and helped it meet the European EU-3D emissions standard.
 In all US-market cars, the engine was detuned to meet US emissions regulations; output was reduced to 184 kW and 350 Nm (identification code: APB).

 As in the previous S4, a six-speed C90 manual transmission (parts code prefix: 01E, identification code: DSY, gear ratios: 1st: 3.500, 2nd: 1.889, 3rd: 1.231, 4th: 0.967, 5th: 0.806, 6th: 0.684) was standard equipment, as was the Torsen T-2 quattro permanent all-wheel drive system.
 Final drive (parts code prefix: 01H, identification code: DQA) ratio is 4.111.
 A five-speed ZF 5HP19 tiptronic automatic transmission (parts code prefix: 01V) became available for the first time as an option.

-The B5 S4 claims acceleration from 0 to 100 km/h in 5.7 seconds, and has an electronically limited top speed of 250 km/h, which made it both the quickest saloon/sedan in the Audi model line, and among the quickest saloon/sedans in the world at that time.
+The B5 S4 has a claimed acceleration time from 0 to 100 km/h of 5.7 seconds, and has an electronically limited top speed of 250 km/h, which made it the quickest saloon/sedan in the Audi model line at the time of launch.